Beef Brisket 2024 (smoked)

 Overview:

-I am going to try and cook the flat and the deckle separately.
+I cook the flat and the deckle separately.
 The flat has a uniform thickness and should cook evenly.
 The point / deckle isn’t uniform but it is very fatty so it can withstand overcooking along the edges.

 Separating the Flat from the Point: